Paris–Nice: The Race to the Sun

-In 1951 the race was revived as Paris-Côte d'Azur by Jean Medecin, the mayor of Nice, who wanted to promote tourism to his fast-growing city and the entire Côte d'Azur.
+In 1951, the race was revived as Paris-Côte d'Azur by Jean Medecin, the mayor of Nice, who wanted to promote tourism to his fast-growing city and the entire Côte d'Azur.
 It was organized by weekly magazine Route et Piste.
 The name Paris–Nice was restored in 1954.
 The event's status grew in the 1950s from an early-season preparation and training race to an event in its own right, spawning illustrious winners as Louison Bobet and Jacques Anquetil.
 In 1957 journalist Jean Leulliot, race director since 1951, bought the event with his company Monde Six and became Paris–Nice's new organizer.

 In 1959 the race was run as Paris–Nice–Rome, with a separate classification from Paris to Nice, a second from Nice to Rome in Italy and a third overall.
 The excessive length of the race — 1955 km in 11 days — was criticized, and the formula was not repeated.
 In 1966 Paris–Nice was the scene of a rivalry between French cycling icons Jacques Anquetil and Raymond Poulidor, whose legendary emulation divided French cycling fans for a decade.
 Anquetil won his fifth and final Paris–Nice, surpassing Poulidor on the final stage to Nice.

 In 1969, the final stage was moved from the seaside promenade in Nice to the top of the Col d'Èze hill overlooking the city.
 Young Eddy Merckx won the final time trial and won his first of three consecutive Paris–Nices.
 Raymond Poulidor was once again runner-up; Jacques Anquetil completed the stellar podium in his last showdown.
 In 1972 eternal second Poulidor ended the Cannibal's streak by winning the final time trial and narrowly finishing ahead of Merckx.
 The next year, he repeated this feat at the age of 37.

-In the 1980s Ireland's all-round specialist Sean Kelly won the race seven consecutive times from 1981 the winning record to date.
+In the 1980s, Ireland's all-round specialist Sean Kelly won the race seven consecutive times, from 1981, a winning record to date.
 The Race to the Sun produced several other foremost winners in the 1990s, notably Spanish Grand Tour specialist Miguel Induráin and Swiss Tony Rominger.
 French allrounder Laurent Jalabert won the race three consecutive times, the last time in 1997, and is still the last French winner to date.
 In 2000, former cyclist Laurent Fignon took over the organisation of the race from the Leulliot family.
 In 2002, he sold Paris–Nice to ASO.